6 Best Brex Alternatives: Where to Switch After The Capital One Deal

 Pricing

-Navan's Business plan is free for companies with up to 200-300 employees for travel management features.
-Navan Expense is free for the first 5 monthly expense users, then $15 per user per month for additional users.
-If your company has more than 300 employees or needs enterprise features, you'll need to request custom pricing for the Navan Enterprise plan.
+Navan's Business plan is free for companies with up to 200-300 employees for travel management.
+Navan Expense is free for the first 5 monthly users, then $15 per user per month.
+Enterprise plans are available for larger organizations.

 Why choose Payhawk over Brex